green-fox-academy/gonbazsolt/week01/day05/draw-diamond.md

-unfortunetly github changes the preview of the original text file in the first 3 section (stars and row/column indexes) the picture would look like a matrix
+Unfortunetly github changes the preview of the original text file.
+In the first 3 section (stars and row/column indexes) the picture would look like a matrix.

 012345678
 1   **